-Travel is on my mind as we start to plan our 30th Anniversary Road Trip (I’m gathering ideas of what to see & do along the way.
-San Diego -> Colorado -> Oklahoma -> Texas -> Arizona -> San Diego 🌴 I’ll have a separate travel log for the trip).
-I figure I’d share some road tip ideas that have worked for me over the years and maybe they’ll help somebody else too.
+Our favorite vacation (so far) was our 30th Anniversary Road Trip in 2018.
+We traveled for 17 days from San Diego -> Utah -> Colorado -> Kansas -> Oklahoma -> Texas -> New Mexico -> Arizona -> San Diego.
+Here are some road tip ideas that have worked for me over the years and maybe they’ll help somebody else too.

 Check your carrier’s website before your flight

 Plan, but be as flexible as possible.

-On one of my flights I was in the airplane an extra 2 hours!
+On one of my flights, I was on the airplane for an extra 2 hours!
 I was so thankful that I had many of my road trip survival items with me, and not with my checked baggage!
 In 2016 due to various road construction and area fires, Roy & I ended up spending 8 days and 44 hours (!) in the car on one trip.
 Of course that wasn’t the original plan, however I’m so thankful we had some of our road trip survival items with us.

 Here are some of my road trip items.